- Course Themes

 Students are required to demonstrate satisfactory performance in all four themes in order to progress.

-The Medical Program is divided into three stages.
+The Doctor of Medicine is divided into three stages.
 The focus of each year will change and develop your understanding as you are introduced to each new field of medicine.
-The Medical Program is organised into ‘blocks’ of study as follows:
+The MD is organised into ‘blocks’ of study as follows:

 Stage One (Year 1)